stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger’s Road to a New Civilization — A Critique.md

-b umbrella are jim rutt, bret weinstein, jordan greenhall, forrest landry, and ben goertzel. in my critique i will draw heavily from existing criticisms of technology, in particular that of ted kaczynski. it’s because schmachtenberger and kaczynski have a lot in common in their thinking about technology — they rely on [[game theory]] and complex systems theory in their analyses. of course, they depart in major ways, especially when we’re talking about solutions. i will also use some criticisms by other anti-technology
+b umbrella are jim rutt, bret weinstein, jordan greenhall, forrest landry, and ben goertzel. in my critique i will draw heavily from existing criticisms of technology, in particular that of ted kaczynski. it’s because schmachtenberger and kaczynski have a lot in common in their thinking about technology — they rely on [[game theory]] and [[complex system|complex systems]] theory in their analyses. of course, they depart in major ways, especially when we’re talking about solutions. i will also use some criticisms by other anti-technology
 philosophers: jacques ellul and john zerzan. who is daniel schmachtenberger? daniel was home taught, meaning he was free to pursue and explore his own interests without being confined in a rigid curriculum. he gained a lot of understanding of complex